WAS traditional Recipes

 8. If the applications don't use resources in META-INF/resources directories of embedded JAR files, then set com.ibm.ws.webcontainer.SkipMetaInfResourcesProcessing = true.

-9. Consider reducing each TCP Transport's Maximum open connections to the hundreds range to avoid excessive request queuing under stress and test with a saturation test.
+9. Consider reducing each TCP Transport's Maximum open connections to approximately the expected maximum number of concurrent processing and queued requests that avoids excessive request queuing under stress, and test with a saturation & slow performance test.

 6. If using databases (JDBC):